Fisioterapeutas

 I say no overall because the way I think about it is people will pay for this service (mainly the care/psychological aspect and not just the exercises that they could find on google already).
 I have been in this situation myself.
 This isn't a fast food restaurant where people just want their food and don't care how it is made.
 I think if the therapist is good at the care, patient management, psychology, and any additional 'experience' aspects in addition to knowing the technical stuff they will be fine.

-dice John (Sin posibilidad)
+John (Sin posibilidad) 1 year ago

 Yes, there are apps developed that provide exercise protocols.
 However, these exercise protocols are superficial.
 These treatment protocols aren't magic bullets that fit every single patient with the same diagnosis.